-use (e.g., computer, notebook, or cellphone)Selecting relevant technology tools or resources (as appropriate for their grade level) Students do not select technology tools and resources or only use teacher- select dechnology tools and resources Students do not select technology tools and resources or only use teacher- select dechnology tools and resources Students do not select technology tools and resources or only use teacher- select dechnology tools and resources Students do not select technology tools and resources or only use teacher- select dechnology tools and resources Students do not select technology tools and resources or only use teacher- select dechnology tools and resources- Students usef and engaging and resources or completing a or learning (c research, soci network resources or complet their task (e.g., students always default to- Students do not select technology tools and resources Students SELECT RELEVANT TECHNOLOGY TOOLS or resources to learn something new or complete a task at hand In my classes, students select relevant technology tools or resources.
+Students SELECT RELEVANT TECHNOLOGY TOOLS or resources to learn something new or complete a task at hand In my classes, students select relevant technology tools or resources.
 1. Almost Never 2.
 A few times per semester 3.
 Monthly (1-3 times per month) 4.
 Weekly (1-3 times per week) 5.
-Almost Daily Decide which technology tools to use (e.g., computer, notebook, or cellphone) Decide which technology resources to use (e.g., app or students are proficient in selecting relevant technology tools or resources (as appropriate for Not at all - Students do not select technology tools and resources or only use teacher- selected technology tools and resources Students use familiar tools and resources without considering what else might be available to help them be more engaged, learn better or complete their task (e.g., students always default to search engines and use the first link that appears or use the same tool for - To a very large extent + Students consider a variety of options (appropriate for the task) and select the most useful and engaging tools and resources for completing a task or learning (e.g., sites designed to help students with learning and research, social network resources, databases and spreadsheets, graphics and graphic organizers,
+Almost Daily Example skills: Decide which technology tools to use (e.g., computer, notebook, or cellphone) Decide which technology resources to use (e.g., app or website) My students are proficient in selecting relevant technology tools or resources (as appropriate for their grade level). hot at all Students do not select technology tools and resources or only use teacher- selected technology tools and resources.
+Students use familiar tools and resources without considering what else might be available to help them be more engaged, learn better or complete their task (e.g., students always default to search engines and use the first link that appears or use the same tool for everything).
+2. To a small extent 3.
+To some extent 4.
+To a large extent 5.
+To a very large extent • Students consider a variety of options (appropriate for the task) and select the most useful and engaging tools and resources for completing a task or learning (e.g., sites designed to help students with learning and research, social network resources, databases and spreadsheets, graphics and graphic organizers, etc.)

 Students use technology to develop COLLABORATION skills Students use technology to work together to solve problems, complete tasks, and accomplish common goals.
 In my classes, students use technology to collaborate.
 1. Almost Never 2.
 A few times per semester 3.
 Monthly (1-3 times per month) 4.
 Weekly (1-3 times per week) 5.
 Almost Daily Example skills: Work in pairs or small groups to support one another in completing their assignments Divide tasks in order to complete group projects Give feedback to their classmates about their work In my classes, students use technology to collaborate.
-My students are proficient in using technology to collaborate (as appropriate for their grade level).
+Wy students are proficient in using technology to collaborate (as appropriate for their grade level).
 1. Not at all Student use of technology does not help them effectively manage shared tasks, work together productively or actively support and involve each group member (e.g., one or two group members do the work and do not include others).
 2. To a small extent 3.
 To some extent 4.
-To a large extent <section-header></section-header> (al 4.0 International (CC BY-NC 4.0) © 2019 Google Inc. All rights reserved.
+To a large extent 5.
+To a very large extent Students use technology effectively to create shared goals and strategies, organize and complete shared tasks, work together productively and make sure everyone has a chance to contribute.